Agricultural Marketing Service, USDA

 A small business guide on complying with fruit, vegetable, and specialty crop marketing agreements and orders may be viewed at the following Web site: http://www.ams.usda.gov/fv/moab.html.
 Any questions about the compliance guide should be sent to Jay Guerber at the previously mentioned address in the FOR FURTHER INFORMATION CONTACT section.

 Pursuant to 5 U.S.C.
-553, it is also found and determined, upon good cause, that it is impracticable, unnecessary, and contrary to the public interest to give preliminary notice prior to putting this rule into effect, and that good cause exists for not postponing the effective date of this rule until 30 days after publication in the Federal Register because: (1) California nectarine and peach producers and handlers should be apprised of this rule as soon as possible, since shipments of these fruits have already begun; (2) the committees recommended these changes at public meetings and interested persons had opportunities to provide input at these meetings; (3) these changes are relaxations; and (4) the rule provides a 30-day comment period, and any written comments timely received will be considered prior to any finalization of this interim final rule.Start List of Subjects
+553, it is also found and determined, upon good cause, that it is impracticable, unnecessary, and contrary to the public interest to give preliminary notice prior to putting this rule into effect, and that Start Printed Page 19756good cause exists for not postponing the effective date of this rule until 30 days after publication in the Federal Register because: (1) California nectarine and peach shipments of 2004 crop began in April and producers and handlers should be allowed to take advantage of the bulk-bin net weight reduction as soon as possible; (2) this rule relaxes the container and pack requirements for nectarines and peaches; (3) the committees unanimously recommended the relaxation at public meetings and interested persons had opportunities to provide input at these meetings and other meetings; and (4) the rule provides a 60-day comment period, and any written comments timely received will be considered prior to any finalization of this interim final rule.Start List of Subjects

 List of Subjects